a depiction of the demon Amaymon (based on the medieval descriptions)

 Powers and Abilities

-• Commands Lesser Spirits: He holds ultimate authority over the multitude of spirits that live in the territory he governs (primarily the East, and sometimes the South).
+• Commands Lesser Spirits: He has ultimate authority over the multitude of spirits that live in the territory he governs (primarily the East, and sometimes the South).
 Any of the 72 spirits of the Goetia who fall under his command are completely subservient to him.

-• Inflicts Retribution: If a practitioner fails to properly constrain or bind him using the required holy names and ritual components, Amaymon has the power to inflict severe harm, pain, and death upon the conjurer.
+• Inflicts Retribution: If a practitioner fails to properly constrain or bind him using the required holy names and ritual components, Amaymon has the power to inflict severe harm, pain, and death on the conjurer.

 Amaymon vs Other Christian Demons